Explosion, fire reported at Boulder City manufacturing plant

 According to Lisa LaPlante, emergency personnel were responding to 14555 S. U.S. 95, which is the site of Amorock Polymer Concrete.

-Initial reports indicated at least one person had minor injuries as a result of the explosion.
+Initial reports were that at least one person had minor injuries as a result of the explosion.
+As of 11:25 a.m., reports indicated at least seven employees had been injured and transported to area hospitals.

+HAPPENING NOW: Several agencies are responding to an explosion at a concrete manufacturer in Boulder City.
+Everyone inside has been evacuated.
+Initial reports say one person has minor injuries.
+HAZMAT is on scene.
+We will provide updates as they become available. @KTNV pic.twitter.com/zAZkJjPeLJ— Abel Garcia (@abelgarcianews) July 11, 2022

 A viewer contacted KTNV to report an explosion and fire at the location.
-As of 10 a.m., there was no smoke or fire visible at the plant, LaPlante said.
+As of 11:25 a.m., the fire was extinguished, LaPlante said.

 A HAZMAT crew was also reportedly en route to the scene.

-Armorock Polymer Concrete is situated in an industrial area approximately 7 miles southeast of Boulder City along U.S. 95, and about 14 miles south of Henderson.
+Armorock Polymer Concrete is situated in an industrial area approximately 7 miles southeast of Boulder City along U.S. 95.

 This is a developing story.
 Updates will be posted as they become available.